COURSE STRUCTURE -

 Delivered -

-The work legally required to meet the Federal law is a standard detailing what portion of a credit hour is "in class" time - in a three credit course, using a 15 week typical term, the student is expected to experience 2.5 hours per week for 15 weeks, totaling 37.5 learning hours.
+The work legally required to meet the Federal law is a standard detailing what portion of a credit hour is in-class time - in a three credit course, using a 15 week typical term, the student is expected to experience 2.5 hours class time per week for 15 weeks, totaling 37.5 learning hours.

 The concept of the Carnegie Unit, which is that each credit is equal to 40 hours, means that there should be 82.5 hours of "out of class time".
 This means that your child should experience assigned out of class time, work or experience, that equals 5.5 hours per week, for 15 weeks, per class.

-I contend that this standard is not met by many professors.
+I contend that this standard is not met more often than is economically fair.

 I contend that accreditation teams do not inspect courses to see if the professor is able to account for the out of class time.